 Option 2.
 Backup Google Drive Manually

-You can also copy Google Drive files manually in the following 3 ways, using the Google Drive web interface, Google Drive desktop app, and Google Takeout.
+If you are wondering how to backup Google Drive to computer, you can also copy Google Drive files manually in the following 3 ways, using the Google Drive web interface, Google Drive desktop app, and Google Takeout.

 Step 1.
 Download and launch the Google Drive client app on your PC.
 Then, click the Sign in with browser to log in to it.